 - After 7-14 days, you will see little green shoots peeking through the compost.
 Once this happens, you can take the plastic cover off and place the pot on a bright warm window.

-- Once the seedlings have the second set of leaves (true leaves), they will be ready for transplanting into their own pots with multipurpose compost in them.
+- Once the seedlings have their second set of leaves (true leaves), they will be ready for transplanting into their own pots with multipurpose compost – you can plant 2-3 seedlings in each new pot.

 Growing basil on outdoors